PZVivian/School.MSc.STATS780_DataScience/README.md

 ## Contents
 Assignment 1 - Visualizing asbestos waste trends across Canada

-Assignment 2 - Predicting customer churn using logistic regression and K-nearest neighbour
+Assignment 2 - Predicting customer churn using logistic regression and k-nearest neighbour

-Assignment 3 - TBD
+Assignment 3 - Predicting absenteeism at work using k-means clustering and hierarchical clustering

-Project - TBD
+Project - Predicting diabetes using a decision tree and neural network